SOCIAL MEDIA AND POLITICS

 Will government regulation affect growth?

 Limiting how narrowly politicians can target voters and the types of ads politicians can run on social media platforms is not the real issue.
 The question of government regulation looms over the digital advertising ecosystem.
 The biggest threat to Facebook and Google will be who wins the next political election.
-Believe it or not, the greatest thread to digital ad growth is politics.
+Believe it or not, the greatest threat to digital ad growth is politics.
 Google controls 90 percent of the market and has no real competition.
 None of these digital ad platforms are growing as quickly as they used to.
 The only way they will grow is to buy smaller faster-growing social media networks (like Tik Tok).
 The prospect of regulation may introduce a real hurdle for ad growth.
 If these tech companies are broken up in an antitrust probe, this would be a disaster for profitability.

 POLITICAL ADS ON SOCIAL MEDIA: KRIS RUBY’S FINAL THOUGHTS